AbsaOSS/living-doc-generator/README.md

 ### Prerequisites

-Before we begin, ensure you have a GitHub Token with permission to fetch repository data such as Issues and Pull Requests.
+Before we begin, ensure you have a following prerequisites:
+- GitHub Token with permission to fetch repository data such as Issues and Pull Requests,
+- Python version 3.12 or higher.

 ### Adding the Action to Your Workflow